mscoutermarsh/blog/_posts/2022-03-19-the-anxiety-of-tech-debt.md

 ---
 layout: post
-title: How much does this tech debt matter?
+title: The anxiety of tech debt
 date: 2022-03-19 15:59 -0400
 ---